-These are also great place cards for birthday parties or a summer time party.
-Teachers, they would also make a great hands on in a science lesson for the classroom!
+These are also great place cards for birthday parties or a summertime party.
+Teachers would also make a great hands-on in a science lesson for the classroom

 So, here’s what you’ll need: